joelchrono12/joelchrono12.ml/about.md

 Hello!
 I am Joel, I am just a guy who likes tech, FOSS and many other things.
 I was born in **Mexico** where I still live.
 I am currently studying **Mechatronics Engineering**.
 Here are some quick things about me:

+My username (or nickname?) comes from Chrono, which is the main character of Chrono Trigger, a JRPG released in 1995 for the SNES, it is my favorite game, I actually played it on my PSP, which I got as a gift in 2012, which was quite a year, also, 12 is the day of my birthday, so yeah, `joelchrono12`.
+I changed it from `joeligj12`, which is my Fosstodon username, because most streamers on Twitch struggle to pronounce it in English, `igj` are the first letters of my full name, but *Chrono* is cooler.

 I use Linux, and the distribution currently installed on my computer is [Void Linux.](https://voidlinux.org)

 My current smartphone is using [Arrow OS](https://arrowos.net/), as custom rom, but I switch roms from time to time.
 I am interested on switchin to LineageOS soon or maybe not, depending on my laziness.